2986: Every Scientific Field

 • The adjective "subsurface" connotes a world below the surface, just as laypeople are unaware of the world of biomass below the everyday surface of common knowledge.
 It's a similar metaphor to phrases like "sub rosa" — literally "under the rose" — and “undercover,” which refer to actions done in secret.

-• Parasitoid wasps act covertly; their eggs can grow inside an insect like a caterpillar secretly, with no clear indication that the innards of the caterpillar are being slowly replaced with wasp eggs, similar to the hidden nature of this giant class of insects to the common layperson.
+• Parasitoid wasps act covertly; their larvae can grow inside an insect — like a caterpillar — secretly, with no clear indication that the innards of the caterpillar are being slowly replaced with a wasp larva, similar to the hidden nature of this giant class of insects to the common layperson.

 The title text jokingly wraps these three examples together.